voostindie/markdown-curator/README.md

 With this application I have the best of both worlds: portable Markdown and "dynamic" content.

 Shouldn't I have built this application as an Obsidian plugin itself?
 Maybe.
 Probably.
 But, I didn't.
 Why not?
 Because I'm sure my use of Markdown will outlive my use of Obsidian.
-Also, being able to change files in a vault with any editor *and* have the functionality of this application still work lead to fewer surprises.
+Also, being able to change files in a vault with any editor *and* have the functionality of this application still work leads to fewer surprises.

 See the [CHANGELOG](CHANGELOG.md) for releases and the roadmap.